ssaw/lyst-ios-coding-standards/style-guide.md

  		return [[self alloc] init];
 	}

-Caveat: beware of calling allow with the specific class name (.e.g [MyClass alloc] init]).
+Caveat: beware of calling alloc with the specific class name (.e.g [MyClass alloc] init]).
 Doing so means, then we won’t be able to create subclasses.

 ### Avoiding Half Pixel Calculations
 Round all calculations that have to do with UI layout.
 There are some exceptions to this (such as rendering a 2 pixel line, either side of a half pixel) but as a general rule, rounded CGFloats avoid fuzziness.